crmackvery/phoenix_from_scratch/README.md

 # PhoenixFromScratch

-A sandbox for figuring out how to create a new Elixir/Phoenix project
+A sandbox for figuring out how to create a new Elixir/Phoenix project.

+This is a place for me to learn how to create a new Phoenix project from scratch and add important tooling/features on top of the vanilla project.

+See [the docs dir](docs/) for more details on various aspects of a basic Elixir/Phoenix application.

 ## Getting Started